Healthy Homes initiative

 7. Keep it Well-Maintained

-Inspect, clean and repair your home routinely.
-Take care of minor repairs and problems before they become large repairs and problems.
+Inspect, clean, and repair your home routinely.
+Take care of minor repairs and problems before they become large ones.